 Cane Garden Bay (Most Popular)

-Cane Garden Bay is Tortola’s best-known beach, offering calm water, beach bars, chair rentals, and a lively yet laid-back vibe.
+Cane Garden Bay is one of the island’s best-known beaches, offering calm water, beach bars, chair rentals, and a lively yet laid-back vibe.
 The bay is protected, which makes the water ideal for swimming.
 Moreover, there are plenty of restaurants and local vendors right along the shore.

 Snorkeling: ❌ Not great (mostly sandy bottom)